hazuki797/pacman_exercise/README.md

 # pacman_exercise
-This project showcases the integration of HTML, CSS, and JavaScript to create a dynamic experience for the user.
-The importance of this project is that the pacman A) knows the boundaries of the webpage B) changes directions once it hits the end of the page.
+This project exemplifies the seamless integration of HTML, CSS, and JavaScript to produce a dynamic and interactive user experience.
+The significance of this undertaking lies in the fact that the Pac-Man character not only possesses an acute awareness of the boundaries of the webpage but also autonomously alters its direction of movement upon reaching the extremities of the page.

 <h2>How to run:</h2>
 Open the webpage and you will automatically see a pac-man image traveling across your screen.
 Once it hits the end of the page, it will change directions to make its way back.